 ON THIS PAGE: You will find out more about changes and other things that can signal a problem that may need medical care.
 Use the menu to see other pages.

 Children with astrocytoma may experience the following symptoms or signs.
 Symptoms are changes that you can feel in your body.
 Signs are changes in something measured, like by taking your blood pressure or doing a lab test.
 Together, symptoms and signs can help describe a medical problem.
 Sometimes, children with astrocytoma do not have any of the symptoms and signs described below.
 Or, the cause of a symptom or sign may be a medical condition that is not a tumor.

 Eyesight problems, such as double vision

-In a baby, the only symptom may be that the head is growing too fast.
-An infant’s skull can expand to make room for a growing tumor in the brain, so a baby with astrocytoma may have a larger than normal head.
+In a baby, the only symptom may be that their head is growing too fast.
+An infant’s skull can expand to make room for a growing tumor in the brain.
+So, a baby with astrocytoma may have a larger than expected head.

-If a tumor is diagnosed, relieving symptoms and side effects remains an important part of care and treatment.
-This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with the health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.
+If a tumor is diagnosed, relieving symptoms remains an important part of care and treatment.
+Managing symptoms may also be called "palliative care" or "supportive care."
+It is often started soon after diagnosis and continued throughout treatment.
+Be sure to talk with your child's health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.